 Hoekstra's response, dated Oct.
 6 (last week), and available online on the Dutch government’s website, was in answer to questions submitted to him last month by Helma Lodders, pictured left, of the People’s Party for Freedom and Democracy.

-She and other Dutch MPs have been asking questions for months about various problems that so-called "accidental Americans" in the Netherlands have been having since the beginning of 2020, as Dutch banks began to enforce a new element of the U.S. Foreign Account Tax Compliance Act law (FATCA) that is obliging them to begin providing the U.S. with the U.S. Tax Information Numbers (TINs, usually a person's Social Security number) of all their clients who are either considered to be American citizens or Green Card holders.
+She and other Dutch MPs have been asking questions for months about various problems that so-called "accidental Americans" in the Netherlands have been having since the beginning of 2020, as Dutch banks began to enforce a new element of the U.S. Foreign Account Tax Compliance Act law (FATCA) that is obliging them to begin providing the U.S. with the U.S. Tax Identification Numbers (TINs, usually a person's Social Security number) of all their clients who are either considered to be American citizens or Green Card holders.

 Until this year, this requirement wasn't mandatory.